 What are thin veneers?

 Low preparation veneers, or ultra thin veneers are durable cosmetic restorations which enhance your smile with as little tooth reduction as possible.
-No-preparation veneers are made with porcelain restorations as thin as .2 mm.
-To put this size into perspective, .2mm is about as thin as a piece of paper, or more than twice as thin as the average mechanical pencil lead.
-Artistically crafted, ultra-thin porcelain shells are placed individually over the front of each tooth in your smile.
+No-preparation veneers are made with porcelain restorations with a minimal thickness of 0.2 mm.
+To put this size into perspective, 0.2mm is about as thin as a piece of paper, or more than twice as thin as the average mechanical pencil lead.
+Artistically crafted, ultra thin tooth colored porcelain shells are placed individually over the front of each tooth in your smile.

 Thin porcelain veneers can round and smooth jagged or sharp tooth edges, create a more uniform smile, cover some light surface discoloration, and correct other modest smile imperfections.